Impact

 Risk and Exploitability

-The vulnerability carries no KEV designation and its EPSS score is not available, indicating no publicly identified exploits at this time.
+The vulnerability carries no KEV designation and its EPSS score is less than 1%, indicating a very low probability of exploitation by known attacks at this time.
 The threat is still significant because any process with kernel access can create listening sockets with SO_REUSEPORT and trigger the migration race, causing a service that performs accept operations to stall.
-The impact is confinement to a local or potentially remote process that can reach the listening sockets, so while the attack vector is inferred as local/remote service interaction, that inference is based on the nature of the bug rather than explicit documentation.
-The CVSS assessment is not specified, so it is prudent to treat the exploit likelihood as moderate to high in environments that expose services to untrusted input.
+The impact is confinement to a local or potentially remote process that can reach the listening sockets, so while the attack vector is inferred as local or remote service interaction, that inference is based on the nature of the bug rather than explicit documentation.
+The CVSS score is 7.8, indicating a high severity impact, so it is prudent to treat the exploit likelihood as low in environments that expose services to untrusted input.

 OpenCVE Enrichment